tethysplatform/tethys/docs/tutorials/thredds/new_app_project.rst

 3. Development Installation
 ===========================

 Install the app and it's dependencies into your development Tethys Portal.
-In a terminal, change into the :file:`tethysapp-earth_engine` directory and execute the :command:`tethys install -d` command.
+In a terminal, change into the :file:`tethysapp-thredds_tutorial` directory and execute the :command:`tethys install -d` command.

 **Linux and Mac:**

 ::

-    cd ~/tethysdev/tethysapp-earth_engine
+    cd ~/tethysdev/tethysapp-thredds_tutorial
     tethys install -d

 4. Customize App Icon and Theme Color
 =====================================

-Download this :download:`Google Earth Engine App Icon <./resources/earth-engine-logo.png>` or find one that you like and save it to the :file:`public/images` directory.
+Download this :download:`Unidata App Icon <./resources/unidata_logo.png>` or find one that you like and save it to the :file:`public/images` directory.
 Modify the ``icon`` property of your :term:`app class` to reference the new image.
-Also change the ``color`` property to the ``#524745`` color:
+Also change the ``color`` property to the ``#008e8d`` color:

 ::

-    class EarthEngine(TethysAppBase):
+    class ThreddsTutorial(TethysAppBase):
         """
-        Tethys app class for Google Earth Engine Tutorial.
+        Tethys app class for Thredds Tutorial.
         """

-        name = 'Google Earth Engine Tutorial'
+        name = 'THREDDS Tutorial'
-        index = 'earth_engine:home'
+        index = 'thredds_tutorial:home'
-        icon = 'earth_engine/images/earth-engine-logo.png'
+        icon = 'thredds_tutorial/images/unidata_logo.png'
-        package = 'earth_engine'
+        package = 'thredds_tutorial'
-        root_url = 'earth-engine'
+        root_url = 'thredds-tutorial'
-        color = '#524745'
+        color = '#008e8d'
         ...

 5. View Your New App